multiplemonomials/multicast_expert/README.rst

 ========================================= ============================================
 Box                                       What does it do with multicast packets?
 ========================================= ============================================
-Ethernet Switch (No IGMP Snooping)        Forwards to all hosts Ethernet Switch (IGMP Snooping Enabled)   Forwards only to hosts that have subscribed Router                                    Depends on configuration.
+Ethernet Switch (No IGMP support)         Forwards to all hosts Ethernet Switch (IGMP enabled)            Forwards only to hosts that have subscribed Router                                    Depends on configuration.
 ========================================= ============================================